 I’m The Self-Awareness Coach.
-I help people hear themselves.

-Self-awareness is the bridge forward.
 Visualization is the tool that builds it.

 My approach is shaped by research in neuroscience, psychology, and hypnotherapy.
 Explore how your brain responds to practices like visualization and internal awareness and how these tools can support real, lasting change from the inside out.